lgonzalez-extraspace/tax-interview/ticket.md

-Add Header: Tax Manager, Set Location

-- Design the locations dropdown similar to the video.
+The Goal of this excersice is to finalize the Tax Manager page which displays a table with the values mathing the selection of the dropdowns

 Example Video: https://watch.screencastify.com/v/SKHfIRqNUVOvEmkg3tSs
+Reference Images: './reference-images'

+-- PART 1 --

+- Add Header: Tax Manager (refer to image and video for reference on styles)
+- Add Header: Set Location (refer to image and video for reference on styles)
+- Create 3 select, the data for each select should be the States, Cities and Stores
+  - The data is retrieved from the locationService found in "./services/location-service"
-- Default values for each dropdown will be “No state“, “No City“ and “No Store“.
+  - The default value for each select should be “No state“, “No City“ and “No Store“ respectively

-Technical notes: locations logic is in this function GetLocations service.
-View location-service.ts
+- Add the Create Fee Button

+-- PART 2 --

+- When the State dropdown is selected, the Cities dropdown should only show the cities for that State
+- Whene the Cities dropdown is selected, the Stores dropdown should only show the stores for that City

--- PART 2--
+-- PART 3 --

-3. Design the header without any data.

-Status/ Description / Revenue Class / Rate/ Exceptions

-4. Design a button “Create Tax” without any logic.

-5. Extra: Display the tax line by creating a grid
+- Create a Table to display the store data from the location service
+- Filter the values in the table using the selection from the dropdowns